mehta-lab/waveorder/README.md

 ## Citation

 Please cite this repository, along with the relevant preprint or paper, if you use or adapt this code.
-The citation information can be found by clicking "Cite this repository" button in the About section in the left sidebar.
+The citation information can be found by clicking "Cite this repository" button in the About section in the right sidebar.

 ## Installation